https://api.cartesia.ai. (For WebSockets the corresponding protocol is wss://.)

 Use API keys to authenticate

 Authentication is handled using API keys.
-You can create a new API key from play.cartesia.ai/keys.- For HTTP requests, authentication is handled by adding the field
+You can create a new API key from play.cartesia.ai/keys.
+To use your API key, includeAuthorization: Bearer <api_key> in the HTTP headers of Cartesia API requests.

 Check response codes